yannickoswald/luxury_carbon_tax/README.md

 3) dynamic model

 There are various data inputs for each script.
 Data preparation inputs are labelled dp_, static model inputs sm_, dynamic model inputs dm_.

+One has to adjust the data input code (loading the files) for these abbreviations.